bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 Waxwang, Waxwing, I guess Waxwing Payjoin, that's important.
 Come up to me after and I can try to find where he does this, because this is on Mastodon I think.
 He actually plays a game with people where he says, who can figure it out?
-He does a payjoin and he asks people, where are the outputs going?
+He does a Payjoin and he asks people, where are the outputs going?
 So he's done a lot of work kind of trying to figure out where the edges of this are.
-That is a really good question though because there are heuristics that can identify pay join as a Payjoin, and they're called the unnecessary input heuristic.
+That is a really good question though because there are heuristics that can identify Payjoin as a Payjoin, and they're called the unnecessary input heuristic.
 And again, this is Waxwing, where, and unfortunately I can't remember them off the top of my head, but there have been papers written about this.
 Let's see.
 If a transaction is formed in a way such that it contains seemingly unnecessary inputs.